 How do I apply?

-We are busy recruiting the second group of Just Farmers.
+We are now busy recruiting the third group of Just Farmers.
 We ask those who volunteer to fill in a questionnaire, so we can learn more about you and your farm.
-Selection will happen in plenty of time for the workshop in March 2019.
+Selection will happen in plenty of time for the workshop in September 2019.
+Download the questionnaire here.